Danielhiversen/home_assistant_tibber_data/README.md

 * Monthly accumulated cost with subsidy
 * Daily accumulated cost with subsidy (only available if you have a real-time meter)

-Experimental and requires aditional configuration:
+Experimental and requires additional configuration:
 * Grid price (Only if your grid company is supported by Tibber)
 * Estimated total price with subsidy and grid price (Only if your grid company is supported by Tibber)